I've lost someone to suicide

 Chilypep is a young people’s empowerment project founded in 2021.
 As part of this project they have created the ‘Walk with me’ toolkit .
 Page 9 specifically deals with ‘How to talk to your child about suicide’.

 Winston’s Wish is a UK-based childhood bereavement charity.
 They provide a wide range of resources, including how to speak to children about suicide.
 They highlight the importance of being honest and explaining what has happened.
+They all provide specialist suicide bereavement support for children, young people and families following a death through suicide.
 The following page on their website covers: How to explain suicide to children and young people.

 The Winston’s Wish website also includes a shop where you can purchase excellent resources, such as a book we’ve been recommended called Beyond The Rough Rock